 Touch base on a regular basis

 It may seem like you’re taking your team away from doing their actual jobs, but it’s important that everyone is on the same page when they’re essentially collaborating on the same project.
+Introducing some team collaboration tools like azure virtual desktop i.e. azure wvd to each team members can give platform to work together on a single project simultaneously if required.
 Don’t make it a meeting where only two people speak.
 Instead, give everyone two to five minutes to tell everyone how their side of the job is going.
 They can present to the team about any problems they’re facing or any successes they’ve experienced.
 And, at the end of the meeting, encourage everyone to talk about how they feel the project is going.